DaveBackus/Data_Bootcamp/website/content/bootcamp_outline.md

-# Data Bootcamp: Topic links and outlines
+# Data Bootcamp: Topic list & links

+**under construction**

-This is a list of topics for the NYU Stern course Data Bootcamp.
+This is a list of topics for the NYU Stern course Data Bootcamp with links to material used in class.
 We expect each topic to take roughly one week -- maybe a little more in some cases.
-Each topic comes with its own outline plus links to material we'll use in class.

 ---